Followers

 Final Years

 The former planter, politician, soldier, and statesman retired to his estate outside Leesburg, Virginia, with his wife, Elizabeth (Kortright) Monroe.
-President John Quincy Adams and General Lafayette visited the couple just before Lafayette's return to France.
-They had lots to reminisce over.
-After all, they were both wounded in service to America—and the young General Lafayette was also present at Trenton, Brandywine, and Monmouth.
+President John Quincy Adams and General Lafayette visited the couple shortly before Lafayette's return to France.
+They had plenty of memories to share.
+After all, both were wounded while serving America—and the young General Lafayette had also fought at Trenton, Brandywine, and Monmouth.

 Elizabeth (Kortright) Monroe

-Ironically, the last member of the Virginia triumvirate would move to New York City upon Elizabeth's death in 1830.
-He resided with his daughter and her family at 63 Prince Street—on Lafayette Square.
-James Monroe became the third president to die on Independence Day when he succumbed to heart failure and tuberculosis on 4 July 1831.
+Ironically, the last member of the Virginia triumvirate moved to New York City after Elizabeth's death in 1830.
+He lived with his daughter and her family at 63 Prince Street—on Lafayette Square.
+James Monroe became the third president to die on Independence Day when he succumbed to heart failure and tuberculosis on July 4, 1831.

 Monday, October 30, 2023